C.A.N.S. Around the Oval

 For those who were able and interested in donating nutritious staples, we encouraged donations of peanut butter, beans, pasta and rice – as they are favorites at CSU’s Food Pantry.
 The Food Bank for Larimer County additionally seeks canned proteins, canned fruit, macaroni and cheese, and cereal.
 Practically all food items were accepted, except the following: food in glass jars, frozen foods, home-canned foods, perishable food and foods that have been previously served or heated.

 All food donated to C.A.N.S.
-Around The Oval goes to either the Food Bank for Larimer County directly and to one of its food share programs on CSU’s campus – CSU (not-so) Mobile Food Pantry, part of SLiCE’s Rams Against Hunger multi-faceted program.
+Around The Oval goes to either the Food Bank for Larimer County directly and to one of its food share programs on CSU’s campus – including CSU’s Food Pantry, part of SLiCE’s Rams Against Hunger multi-faceted program.
 The food bank’s mission is to provide food to all in need through community partnerships and hunger-relief programs.
 They are a member of Feeding America, the nation’s largest food bank and food rescue network, and are the only Feeding America clearinghouse for donated food in Larimer County.

 To learn more about how the food bank works and the pathway of how food is received, safely stored, and distributed, click here.

 Thank you to all who financially donated!
 For every $1 donated, the Food Bank can tranform that donation into two meals.
 Thus, dollars sure made a difference!
 Whether you donated cash, coin, check, or online – all donors would have received a receipt from SLiCE or the Food Bank for Larimer County for tracking purposes.
 All donations to the Food Bank for Larimer County are tax-deductible as provided by law.
 No goods or services will be returned to the donor in exchange for their donation.
 Since all proceeds from C.A.N.S.
 Around The Oval go directly to the Food Bank for Larimer County, they handle the issuing of these receipts, not SLiCE.